How DuPont and Chemours Changed Drinking Water ForeverRSS

 What Can I Do?

 Media coverage has been propelled by community organizers throughout impacted areas in North Carolina.
-Organizations like North Carolina Stop GenX in our Water, Cape Fear River Watch, and many other have “blown the whistle” on what’s going on in North Carolina.
+Organizations like North Carolina Stop GenX in our Water, Cape Fear River Watch, Clean Cape Fear, and many others have “blown the whistle” on what’s going on in North Carolina.
 We recommend following these organizations, as well as our social media channels (@hydroviv_h2o) to stay up to date.
 It's important to point out that North Carolina is not the only state that has PFAS in its drinking water.
 Michigan, Minnesota, New York, New Hampshire, and California are just some of the states where PFAS have become a serious threat.
 The Environmental Working Group created a map which shows areas of the country with detectable levels of PFAS in drinking water.
 You can check out the map here.

 If you are planning on purchasing a water filter, make sure that it’s rated to remove PFAS chemicals.
 Most pitcher, faucet, and countertop systems are unable to remove PFAS.
 Check out this PFAS filtration removal study completed by Duke and NC State.Other Articles We Think You Might Enjoy: